[ Printer Friendly Version ] [ Report Abuse ]

 "Ouch!"
 Samantha winced.
 Sirius' head had smashed into her arm and shoulder, but he made no apology, like he didn't even notice what happened.
 She scowled at him.

-She started to wiggle around in her seat, trying any way she could to stand up without stepping on the girls all on the floor who were trying to be Sirius' next date.
-She pushed his head off her and grabbed onto the window handle and pulled with all her might to stand up, without getting knocked back down.
+With a final grunt, Samantha wiggled around in her seat, trying any way she could to stand up without stepping on the girls all on the floor.
+She pushed Sirius' body off hers and grabbed onto the window handle and pulled with all her might to stand up, without getting knocked back down.

 "You aren't?"
 She asked.
 She couldn't imagine why anyone would willingly stay in the compartment.

 Sirius didn't respond to her, instead he was looking down at the ground, searching for something Samantha couldn't see.
-She groaned, thinking he was paying attention to one of the idiotic fourth year girls at her feet.
-He reached his arm out suddenly and she flinched.
+She groaned, thinking he was paying attention to one of the idiotic girl pile she was standing in.
+Sirius reached his arm out suddenly and she flinched.
 He shot back up into his seat, lying sideways with his hips still being crushed by Tyler.

 His face was beaming as if he was eleven and holding a wand for the first time.